colla00/Python-60-Days-of-Coding/README.md

 41. Write a program that uses recursion to generate all permutations of a list.
 42. Write a program that uses a try-except block to handle division by zero.
 43. Write a program that removes all whitespaces from a given string.
+44. Write a program that reads an integer from the user and handles invalid inputs.